Best art supplies for kids

 Sewing machines let users experiment with fashion design, home decor and other types of fabric crafting.
 While they’re more expensive than most art supplies, sewing machines lend themselves to considerable use and may last for the better part of a decade — or longer.

 Singer M3330 Making the Cut Sewing Machine, a user-friendly model, is equipped with 97 stitches and has a convenient front-loading bobbin.
-In addition to its compact design, it has a full-metal frame for lasting durability.
+In addition to its compact design, the Singer sewing machine has a full-metal frame for lasting durability.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.

-Sian Babish writes for BestReviews.
-BestReviews has helped millions of consumers simplify their purchasing decisions, saving them time and money.
+Sian Babish is a writer for BestReviews.
+BestReviews is a product review company with a singular mission: to help simplify your purchasing decisions and save you time and money.